richardhand/aem-core-wcm-components/README.md

 ### Breadcrumb
 Core breadcrumb component that features:
-* Absolute start level where the breadcrumb should start
+* Start level where the breadcrumb should start
-* Relative stop level where the breadcrumb generation should stop based on the current page
-* Delimiter for each breadcrumb item and dedicated delimiter after the last item of the breadcrumb
+* Show also hidden navigation items
-* Possibility to unlink the current item if it is on the same page
+* Exclude the current page from the breadcrumb

 ## Installation